-Take the time to write out a plan as to who will oversee what, who will need to be contacted first, etc., in the event of various circumstances.
-Who makes the call that the office will be closed in the event of a hurricane or blizzard?
-Does that person contact all employees, or do they begin a phone chain, wherein each employee is then responsible for contacting someone else?
-Does your business have the technology for a mass text message to be sent to all the employees in such an event?
+To help you out, we created a guide to draft a disaster recovery plan.
+Here we point out the main things you should take into consideration when you are planning for the worst.
+Who makes the call announcing that the office will close in the event of a hurricane or blizzard?
+Does that person contact all employees, or is it better to start a phone chain?
+Is each employee responsible for contacting someone else?
+Does your business have the technology for a mass text message to send to all the employees in such an event?

-If you are based in Colorado, then your small business may not have to worry about hurricanes, but there is a good chance that you may need to be concerned about blizzards and mudslides.
-Don’t waste your time preparing for natural disasters that are highly unlikely in your geographic area (unless you have a multi-site small business or have employees that work remotely in various parts of the country), but definitely thoroughly examine and create plans, accordingly, for those natural disasters that are distinct possibilities in your region.
+If you are in Colorado, then your small business may not have to worry about hurricanes.
+But there is a good chance that you may need to worry about blizzards and mudslides.
+Don’t waste your time preparing for natural disasters that are unlikely in your geographic area.
+Examine and create plans for those that are possibilities in your region.
 Based in Oklahoma or Kansas?
-Then you had better make sure that your small business has the appropriate tornado coverage in your insurance policy.
+Then you’d better make sure your small business has the appropriate tornado coverage in your insurance policy.

-Once you have determined the various natural disasters for which you need to be prepared, ensuring that your small business is properly covered will be key.
-Work closely with your insurance agent or broker to ensure your small business has the best coverage available.
-Obviously, the more comprehensive the insurance, the more expensive it will be, but in the long run, it will be far less expensive than having to replace products, merchandise or equipment that ends up not being covered by your insurance policy.
-When Hurricane Isabelle hit Virginia and North Carolina, everyone had flood insurance, but hardly anyone had thought to have insurance covering wind damage.
-As it turns out, it was the winds associated with that hurricane that did the bulk of the damage.
-In turn, it means that many small business owners lost a great deal of revenue as they weren’t properly insured.
+When Hurricane Isabelle hit Virginia and North Carolina, everyone had flood insurance.
+But hardly anyone had thought to have insurance covering wind damage.
+It turned out that the winds associated with that hurricane did the bulk of the damage.
+That meant that many small business owners lost a great deal of revenue, as they weren’t insured.
 Don’t run that risk: make sure you have the most comprehensive coverage that you can.

-Designate a team to be responsible for conducting the assessment, creating the plan and communicating, both internally and externally.
-From there, conduct drills, practice with the staff, whether it be activating the phone or evacuating the building.
-Keeping your employees in the loop as to what your small businesses crisis management plans are, while also empowering them to be a part of the solution if and when such events occur, will help ensure that your plan gets put into play as smoothly and as effectively as possible.
-Additionally, it will result in your staff going above and beyond in helping you weather the storm.
+Conduct drills, practice with the staff, whether it is activating the phone or evacuating the building.
+Keeping your employees in the loop will help ensure that your plan gets put into play.
+Additionally, it will result in your staff going above and beyond to help you.